biothings/biothings.api/docs/tutorial/studio_guide.rst

 ===========================================
-Data plugin architecture and specifications
+4. Data plugin architecture and specifications
 ===========================================

 **BioThings Studio** allows to easily define and register datasources using *data plugins*.
 As of **BioThings Studio 0.2b**, there are two different types of data plugin.

-1. Manifest-based data plugins
+4.1.
+Manifest plugins
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

  - a *manifest.json* file